wlsgh199/ERC20/README.md

 `this contract` docgen test.

-_all function calls are currentlu implement without side effects_
+_all function calls are currentlu implement without side effects

+@dev_

 ### Transfer